 So what to do?
 Try these steps – and learn more detail in my book Special Needs Kids Go Pharm Free.
 The first chapter is all about babies, from feeding to colic to sleep, reflux, and more.

 1) If you’re breastfeeding, trial a diet without the usual suspects.
 Remove dairy, gluten, nuts, eggs, or soy.
 Some babies fare better when brassicas are removed (cauliflower, broccoli, Brussel sprouts).
 Don’t remove all these foods at once.
 Experiment with rotations.
 Always put back in a strong, nutritious replacement for any food you take out.
 Use ample organic fats including eggs, ghee, meats and poultry, legumes, and vegetables.
 You may need to use alternate protein supplements to keep you strong and energized while your own diet is restricted.
 A gentle whey protein like ImmunoPro Whey may be well tolerated for you.
 Or, you may need a collagen protein support.
 You can find these in my practice supplement dispensary here.

-4) Switch to organic, GMO-free formula and foods as much as you can.
-GMO ingredients in conventional formula are potential trouble for your baby’s gut bacteria and gut health.
+3) Switch to organic, GMO-free formula and foods as much as you can.
+GMO ingredients in conventional formula and foods are injurious to your baby’s gut biome.
 Read here for why I tell my patients to avoid GMO foods.
 More scientists are expressing concern that GMO foods alone may be triggering autism in our children.
 This simple step can help your baby’s gut.

-8) Clear fungal infections.
+7) Clear fungal infections.
 If your baby had thrush, he may need some stronger medicine to clear any lingering fungal load from the digestive tract.
 Fungal infections alone can alter the acidity of the digestive tract, and keep it sub-optimal – thus causing more reflux!
 See my blog on fungal infections and how these affect the GI tract.